rahulkataria35/Kafka-Python-Docker/README.md

 This configuration allows you to run a Kafka cluster with a single ZooKeeper node using Docker.

 # Next
-you find a server_up.sh file in the root directory, in which i'll write this command
+> In the root directory, you'll see a file called server_up.sh, where I'll write this command.

-> docker-compose -f docker-compose.yml up --remove-orphans --build -d
+- docker-compose -f docker-compose.yml up --remove-orphans --build -d

 so just go to Terminal  and run this .sh file using the below command

-- I'm writing the commands with sudo because I'm running Ubuntu on my system.
+>I'm writing the commands with sudo because I'm running Ubuntu on my system.
 You don't need sudo to write it.

-> sudo sh server_up.sh
+- sudo sh server_up.sh

 The configuration will create a cluster with 4 containers whose image name is :